-but $A(\ul{\rvx},\ol{\rvx})$ found by PGD is not guaranteed to be the optimal solution for \eqref{eq:pgd}. \iclradd{Since it is easier to train a model which empirically satisfies \eqref{eq:goal} compared to making \eqref{eq:goal} verifiable, we add this adversarial attack objective so that the training can more quickly reach a solution with most counterexamples eliminated, while certified training can focus on making it verifiable.} This objective also helps to achieve that at least no counterexample can be empirically found, even if verified bounds by CROWN and IBP cannot yet verify all the examples in the current dataset $(\ul{\rvx},\ol{\rvx})\in\sD$, as we may still be able to fully verify \eqref{eq:goal} at test time using a stronger verifier enhanced with large-scale branch-and-bound.
+\paragraph{Empirical training objective.} In addition to the main training objective with certified bounds, we also add a term where we try to empirically find the worst-case violation of \eqref{eq:goal} by projected gradient descent (PGD)~\citep{madry2017towards}.
+It can make the training more quickly reach a solution with most counterexamples eliminated, for the certified training to focus on making it verifiable.
+It also helps to achieve that at least no counterexample can be empirically found, even when not all the subregions in $\sD$ can be verified yet, as we may fully verify \eqref{eq:goal} using \abcrown with more extensive BaB at test time.
+Specifically, we denote this objective as $ \ol{g}^{A}(\ul{\rvx},\ol{\rvx})\coloneqq g(A(\ul{\rvx},\ol{\rvx}))$, where $ A(\ul{\rvx},\ol{\rvx})~(\ul{\rvx} \leq A(\ul{\rvx},\ol{\rvx}) \leq \ol{\rvx})$ is a data point empirically found by PGD to maximize $g(A(\ul{\rvx},\ol{\rvx}))$, as $\argmax_{\rvx\in\sR^d~(\ul{\rvx} \leq \rvx\leq \ol{\rvx})} g(\rvx)$, but this maximization by PGD is not guaranteed to be optimal.